tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

  **Outline of UpdateRouteData() algorithm**

- _Make sure to include a member variable RouteData within the Bus class.__
+ _Make sure to include a member variable RouteData within the Route class._ **Note: this mistakenly used to say "within the Bus class."
+There should NOT be a RouteData object within the Bus class.**

   1. Store the name of the route in the RouteData `id` atttribute.
   2. Create a vector that holds StopData structs.